Syrian revolution

-The Syrian Revolution, was the early stage of protests – with subsequent violent reaction by the Syrian Arab Republic – lasting from March to 28 July 2011, as part of the wider Arab Spring in the Arab world.
-The uprising, which demanded democratic reforms, evolved from initially minor protests, beginning as early as January 2011 and transformed into massive protests in March.
-The uprising was marked by massive anti-government opposition demonstrations against the Ba'athism of Bashar al-Assad, meeting with police and military violence, massive arrests and a brutal crackdown, resulting in thousands of deaths and tens of thousands wounded.
+The Syrian revolution was a series of mass protests and civilian uprisings throughout Syria – with a subsequent violent reaction by the Ba'athist regime – lasting from 2011 to 2024 as part of the greater Arab Spring in the Arab world.
+The revolution, which demanded the end of the decades-long Assad family rule, began as minor demonstrations during January 2011 and transformed into large nationwide protests in March.
+The uprising was marked by mass protests against the Ba'athist dictatorship of president Bashar al-Assad meeting police and military violence, massive arrests and a brutal crackdown, resulting in hundreds of thousands of deaths and tens of thousands wounded.
+13 years after the start of the revolution, the Assad regime fell in 2024 after a series of rebel offensives.

-Despite Bashar al-Assad's attempts to crush the protests with the massive crackdown, use of censorship on one hand and concessions on the other, by the end of April it became clear the situation was getting out of his control and his government deployed numerous troops on the ground.
-The regime's deployment of large-scale violence against protestors and civilians led to the emergence of numerous opposition militias and massive defections from the Syrian Army, which gradually transformed the conflict from a civil uprising to an armed rebellion, and later a full-scale civil war.
-The Free Syrian Army was formed on 29 July 2011, marking the transition into armed insurgency.
+Despite al-Assad's attempts to crush the protests with crackdowns, censorship and concessions, the mass protests had become a full-blown revolution by the end of April.
+The Ba'athist government deployed its ground troops and airforce, ordering them to fight the rebels.
+The regime's deployment of large-scale violence against protestors and civilians led to international condemnation of the Assad government and support for the protestors.
+Discontent among soldiers led to massive defections from the Syrian Arab Army, while people began to form opposition militias across the country, gradually transforming the revolution from a civil uprising to an armed rebellion, and later a full-scale civil war.
+The Free Syrian Army was formed on 29 July 2011, marking the beginning of an armed insurgency.